creiche/confluent-go/IMPLEMENTATION_COMPLETE.md

 ## Conclusion

 The `confluent-go` package successfully implements a pure REST-based HTTP client for Confluent Cloud and Platform APIs.
-All major resource types are supported through clean, type-safe Go interfaces, including full Schema Registry support with client-side validation.
-The implementation is complete, builds successfully, includes comprehensive unit test coverage (89 tests, 100% pass rate), robust retry logic with exponential backoff, and is production-ready for integration into Kubernetes operators and other automation tools.
+All major resource types are supported through clean, type-safe Go interfaces, including full Schema Registry support with client-side validation and mode configuration.
+The implementation is complete, builds successfully, includes comprehensive unit test coverage (93 tests, 100% pass rate), robust retry logic with exponential backoff, and is production-ready for integration into Kubernetes operators and other automation tools.

 **Implementation Date**: 2025
 **Last Updated**: November 27, 2025